Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-A one dimensional set basically is counting by one per number, or by two per number.
+A one-dimensional set basically is counting by one per number, or by two per number.

 <br /><br />